 Some lenders will accept you making upfront rental payments, which will not have an impact on your monthly income versus expenditure.

-It's also worth noting that some lending institutions will not lend on certain types of construction, so do ensure you check with them.
+It's also worth noting that some lending institutions will not lend on certain construction systems, so do ensure you check with them.
 Of course, all your design and construction methods will need to be compliant with the current Building Regulations.

 Each lender’s criteria are different, but you do need to ensure they are aware of your build type and of any payment terms and conditions your supplier has stipulated.